cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 * result: the result of the last operation

-* response: the response of the last operation (for example, the entries found in a search)
+* response: the response of the last operation (for example, the entries found in a search), without the result

 * last_error: any error occurred in the last operation